Automation helps to simplify the jobs design and configuration. It also makes daily operation easier.

-When creating jobs based on groups or constructs, ensure that the configured constructs do not overlap.
+Important: When creating jobs based on containers, ensure that the configured constructs do not overlap.

 It is recommended to follow these guidelines: